 Mostly A’s: Can you micro-pipette?
 Maybe you know how to calculate the forces on a swinging pendulum, or maybe you think about the pons every night before you go to sleep.
 Is it true that the amount of time you’ve spent in Milliken exceeds the amount of time you’ve spent in your room this semester?
-You should get out of there – and come to Greenville.
+You should get out of there – and come to Charlotte.
 The Sophomore Experience can help you snag those internships you’ll need for graduate school, and maybe you’ll come up with a cool way to incorporate your passion for music into your career as well.

 Mostly B’s: Do you find it interesting that the people of yesterday formed the world of today?
 You can name history’s most important dates with ease, and the Alamo is on your bucket list of places to visit.
 Sometimes you think about the butterfly effect – and what the world would be like if Franz Ferdinand had never been shot.
 Have you ever thought that the Sophomore Experience could be a turning point in the history of your life?
 Maybe you should come find out how your love for the past can create a career for your future.

 Mostly C’s: Did you keep all of your friends updated on the government shutdown?
 You read the newspaper occasionally and always vote (as you should).
 You can debate current issues pretty well.
 Is it accurate to say you could guess the next presidential candidates?
 The Sophomore Experience is right up your alley – we can show you how to network, how to put those leadership skills to use, and how to initiate change within your workplace.